gradle/gradle-enterprise-build-validation-scripts/README.md

 Each script represents a so-called _experiment_.
 Each experiment has a very specific focus of what it validates in your build.
 The experiments are organized in a logical sequence that should be followed diligently to achieve incremental build improvements in an efficient manner.
 The experiments can be run on a fully unoptimized build, and they can also be run on a build that had already been optimized in the past in order to surface potential regressions.

-There are currently [five experiments for Gradle](Gradle.md) and [four experiments for Maven](Maven.md).
+There are currently five experiments for Gradle and four experiments for Maven.
 You could also perform these experiments fully manually, but relying on the automation of the validation scripts will be faster, less error-prone, and more reproducible.

 > Gradle Enterprise and its Build Scan:tm: service are instrumental to running these validation scripts.
 You can learn more about Gradle Enterprise at https://gradle.com.

 ## Usage

+The build validation scripts are bundled and documented separately for Gradle and Maven.
+There are specific instructions on
-There are separate, detailed instructions on how to use the [build validation scripts for Gradle](#Gradle.md) and the [build validation scripts for Maven](#Maven.md).
+* how to use the [build validation scripts for Gradle](Gradle.md)
+* how to use the [build validation scripts for Maven](Maven.md)

 ## Building from source